biya-coin/biyaliquid-docs/.gitbook/infra/cosmovisor.md

-# Cosmovisor Setup Guide for the Biyachain Network
+# Cosmovisor Setup Guide for the Biya Chain Network

 Cosmovisor is a process manager designed for Cosmos SDK–based blockchains that simplifies the management of binary (chain) upgrades.
-This guide provides step‐by‐step instructions to set up Cosmovisor for your Biyachain Network node.
+This guide provides step‐by‐step instructions to set up Cosmovisor for your Biya Chain Network node.

 > **Note:** These instructions assume you already have an existing chain binary (e.g., `biyachaind`) and a working Go environment if you choose to install Cosmovisor from source.
 Adjust the names and paths as needed for your specific setup.